prominence-eosc/docs/inputs.md

 as metadata associated with the file in object storage.
 Alternatively users can specify a checksum using the `--checksum` option to `prominence upload`.

-The checksum is most important for container images stored in object storage as it enables images to be cached on the workers and re-used as necessary.
+The checksum is most important for container images as it enables images to be cached on the workers and re-used as necessary.
 After an image is pulled by a job it is copied to a cache directory.
 If a job running on the same worker requires an image with the same checksum as a file in the cache the cached image is used and no download is required.
 Caching applies to:
 * Singularity: images from container registries and object storage,
 * udocker: images from object storage only.

+Caching of course gives the best performance improvements for large numbers of short-running jobs, especially if the container image is large.